You've stumbled upon the idea to build a email newsletter business and now you're ready to take the next steps.

 One of the most important aspects of SEO is understanding what your customers are searching for, otherwise known as "keyword research."

-Here are some tools that can help you choose the right keywords for your email newsletter.
+Here are some tools that can help you choose the right keywords for your email newsletter business.

 - Google Ads Keyword Planner invaluable for discovering search trends.